dagraham/etm-dgraham/README.md

         * Presidential election day @s nov 1 20 @r y &i 4 &M 11
         &m 2, 3, 4, 5, 6, 7, 8 &w_

-We want a Tuesday, so add "tu" to complete the entry.
+We want a Tuesday, so add `tu` to complete the entry.
 To check the entry, press ^R to show repetitions

             ┌─────| First 5 repetitions |──────┐
             │                                  │